Sonova: Advanced Bionics

 Advanced Bionics was founded in 1993 and has been a subsidiary of the Sonova group since 2009.
-Advanced Bionics develops cochlear implant technology designed to help children and adults with profound hearing loss receive greater access to sound.
+Advanced Bionics manufactures cochlear implants for children and adults.

 Upon the acquisition by Sonova, Advanced Bionics started integrating Phonak technology into their speech processors, starting with the Naída series.
 Along with sound processors, the company utilizes Phonak technology for bluetooth streaming, Easycall, and FM systems.

 As of 2016, Advanced Bionics' primary competitors were MED-EL and Cochlear Limited in the cochlear implant market, in which those two companies held around 67% of the market; as percent of the market share Advanced Bionics (20%) holds less than Cochlear Limited and more than MED-EL (17%).
 In 2022 Advanced Bionics lost 5% of the market to Cochlear Limited and Med-EL due to implant recalls.

-In 2020, the company released the world's first cochlear implant sound processor specifically for children.
-The Sky CI M uses Phonak's Marvel platform and has Phonak Roger technology built in.
+In 2020, the company introduced the Sky CI M cochlear implant sound processor for children, which utilizes Phonak's Marvel platform and integrated Roger technology.

 Implant recalls

-HiRes90k injuries
+2010 recall and litigation

-In November 2010, Advanced Bionics recalled a batch of its HiRes 90K implants after many recipients, including children experienced painful malfunctions that caused electric shocks, convulsing, and vomiting.
+In November 2010, Advanced Bionics recalled a batch of its HiRes 90K implants following reports of malfunctions involving device overstimulation.
 In Sadler v.
 Advanced Bionics, the company was found to have been negligent and was forced to pay punitive damages as well as for the medical care needed by the victim of the faulty device, but the company announced it would appeal on the grounds of the punitive damages being too high.
-Years before patients had experienced such drastic device failures, the company had been repeatedly warned of problems with the HiRes90k since 2004.
+Reports regarding technical issues with the HiRes90k had been documented since 2004.
 Over 4000 devices were recalled, of which 1000 had failed.